edgio-docs/edgio-docs/src/guides/v7/security/edgejs_security.md

 ## Secrets {/*secrets*/}

 Rather than putting secret values such as API keys in your code and checking them into source control, you can securely store them in environment variables, then access them in your code from `process.env`.

-To configure environment variables, navigate to your environment, click _EDIT_, then under Environment Variables, click _ADD VARIABLE_.
+**To configure environment variables**

+{{ ENV_NAV }} **Environment Variables**.
+5. Click **+ Add Environment Variable**.
+6. Set the **Key** option to the name of the desired environment variable.
+Use this name to reference the environment variable in your code.
+7. Set the **Value** option to the value that will replace references to this environment variable.
+8. If this environment variable contains sensitive information, mark the **Keep this value a secret** option.
+9. Click **Add variable**.

 ![networking](/images/security/environment-variables.png?width=700)

+Deploying to an environment using a deploy token pulls all environment variables and applies them to `process.env`.
+This allows these variables to be accessed at build time.

-As of {{ PRODUCT_NAME }} CLI version 2.19.0, when you deploy to an environment using a deploy token, for example by running `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)` option, all environment variables are pulled down from the {{ PORTAL }} and applied to `process.env` so they can be accessed at build time.
-This allows you to store all of your build and runtime secrets in a single place, {{ PORTAL }}, rather than storing some in your CI system's secret manager.
+**Deploying with a deploy token example:** `{{ CLI_NAME }} deploy my-team --environment=production --token=(my token)`

+Use environment variables to store all of your build and runtime secrets in a single place, {{ PORTAL }}, rather than storing some in your CI system's secret manager.

 ## Cache Poisoning {/*cache-poisoning*/}